DIY Rolling Stamp

 For this tutorial, I will be using a smooth Mixed Media paper that takes the ink beautifully as does watercolor paper.
 I also did some samples on plain copy papers.
 You can actually try it on any paper or image.
 Please feel free to experiment on other surfaces.
 Just let me know what you found please!!

-Lint Rollers – I used large and small
+Lint Rollers – I used large and small (You can find them at the Dollar Store too)

 Mixed Media paper